Licence Checker England

 1 July 2006

 This is the only active landlord licensing scheme in St Helens Borough.
 The council uses the dedicated portal housinglicensing.sthelens.gov.uk for applications and renewals.
 The Housing Standards Team is responsible for enforcement.
 A landlord in Peasley Cross was fined £7,500 for operating an unlicensed HMO.
-The maximum Civil Penalty for unlicensed operation is £30,000.
-Tenants and former tenants may apply to the First-tier Tribunal for a Rent Repayment Order of up to 12 months' rent where a property was unlicensed.
+For offences committed on or after 1 May 2026, GOV.UK guidance refers to civil penalties of up to £40,000 for relevant offences, with different treatment for breaches and for offences committed before that date.
+Earlier cases may still be assessed under previous rules.
+Tenants and former tenants may apply to the First-tier Tribunal for a rent repayment order.
+GOV.UK guidance now refers to up to two years' rent for relevant offences.
+GOV.UK guidance now refers to up to two years' rent for relevant offences, but eligibility, timing and the final amount depend on the facts and tribunal decision.

 View HMO licensing info on council website